michaelnguyen-mml/weather-widget/README.md

 ## Getting started
 ### Setup
 - Pull this repo and install dependencies with `yarn install`
+- Rename `.env-example` to `.env`.
+It will prepare the environment variables.

 ### Development / Start server
 - `yarn start`